-Remove tables in the temporary database to conserve space.
+Remove tables and temporary stored procedures from the temporary database to conserve space.

-To mask stored procedures, Dynamic Data Masking dynamically creates tables in the Microsoft SQL Server TempDb database.
-After the Rule Engine applies masking rules to the SQL statement, it sends the request to the tables in the TempDb database.
-You must periodically manually drop the tables in the temporary TempDb database.
+To mask stored procedures, Dynamic Data Masking dynamically creates tables and temporary stored procedures in the Sybase ASE temporary database.
+After the Rule Engine applies masking rules to the SQL statement, it creates a temporary stored procedure and sends the request to the tables in the temporary database.
+You must periodically manually drop the tables and temporary stored procedures in the temporary database.